hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/terminology.md

             <td>Long</td>
             <td>Nullable</td>
             <td>
-                Persistent ID of the TRM_CODESYSTEM row for canonical CodeSystem.
+                Persistent ID of the TRM_CODESYSTEM row for the canonical representation of this CodeSystem resource.
             </td>
         </tr>
         <tr>